toolsforteachers/slate/source/index.md

 5. `rubric`.
 The key of the rubric object used to define and interpret the score.
 A score of 0.6, for example, might be interpreted as a percentage (60%), a fraction (3/5) or a string (apprentice).

+6. `notes`.
+Free text for the assessor to record observations, comments, etc.

 ## Create an Assessment
 > Returns the following json: